Places

 Common variations

-An empty hotel room can reflect feelings of loneliness or isolation, suggesting a search for connection or belonging.
+An empty hotel room can suggest feelings of loneliness or isolation, possibly reflecting a phase where one is searching for emotional connection.

 Frequently asked questions